po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/01-Day/01-Day-LessonPlan.md

 ## Instructor Notes

-* In this lesson, students will complete activities `01-Ins_Lighthouse` through `14-Stu_WorkBox-Service-Workers`.
+* In this lesson, students will complete activities `01-Ins_Lighthouse` through `14-Stu_Workbox-Service-Workers`.

-* You will use webpack for the majority of today's activities.
-The webpack activities only use the front end; there is no back end in any of the activities.

-* If you haven't used webpack much previously, take a look at `webpack.config` and the `scripts` in the `package.json` files.
-This should prime you for the lecture.

 * The first activity, `01-Ins_Lighthouse`, generates a Lighthouse report.
 Only performance is stressed, but it would be a good idea to mention accessibility, SEO, and best practices for further student investigation.

+* You will use webpack for the majority of today's activities.
+The activities only use the front end; there is no back end in any of the activities.

+* If you haven't used webpack much previously, take a look at the `webpack.config.js` file and the `scripts` in the `package.json` files.
+This should help prepare you for the class activities.

 * The student activity `06-Stu_Webpack-Bundle` is a debugging activity that contains two errors.
 To fix the app, students must import the `path` module and add `name` in the output of the `webpack.config.js`.

 * The `08-Stu_Webpack-Loader` activity uses ES modules to further demonstrate the use of Babel.
 All the other activities use CommonJS for modularization.

-* The `08-Stu_Webpack-Loader` activity contains a mock API request.
-The interest rate is fake data; make a point to tell students that.
+This activity also contains a mock API request but the interest rate is fake data.

 * If students ask why they are learning webpack, let them know that since the web is moving towards more advanced front-end applications, a compiler -- webpack -- is needed to process the code into a more performant format that can take advantage of modules, modern JavaScript, and bundles.